Historic District Commission

 Russellville, AR 72801

 One of the commission's duties is protection and enhancement of any building in any historic district in the city through review of all proposed exterior modifications of structures in the district(s).
 Work is approved by submission to the commission of an application for a Certificate of Appropriateness to be reviewed at its meeting.
 Once approval is granted, the applicant may continue the normal process obtaining a Building Permit and other necessary approvals from the Russellville Public Works and Community Development Departments.

-Created by Ordinance 2023 (PDF) on June 12, 2008 and revised by Ordinance 2212 (PDF) on October 15, 2015 and Ordinance 2236 (PDF) on March 24, 2016 and Ordinance 2438 (PDF) on November 17, 2022, the Russellville Downtown Historic District is described as that area bounded by Arkansas Avenue on the east, Union Pacific Railroad on the north, El Paso Avenue on the west and Second Street on the south.
+Created by Ordinance 2023 (PDF) on June 12, 2008 and revised by Ordinance 2212 (PDF) on October 15, 2015, Ordinance 2236 (PDF) on March 24, 2016 and Ordinance 2438 (PDF) on November 17, 2022, the Russellville Downtown Historic District is described as that area bounded by Arkansas Avenue on the east, Union Pacific Railroad on the north, El Paso Avenue on the west and Second Street on the south.
 Design Guidelines for the Russellville Downtown Historic District were adopted in August of 2012 to provide a framework for RHDC decision making.
 The Secretary of the Interior's Standards for Rehabilitation are also an integral part of decision making.

 The deadline for submittal of a Certificate of Appropriateness (COA) for review and placement on the month's agenda of the monthly meeting is fifteen (15) days prior to the regular meeting date.
-More information on application deadlines and other submittal requirements is available from the HPO, Sara Jondahl by email.
+More information on application deadlines and other submittal requirements is available from the HPO, Victoria Marchant by email.